wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

 The configuration takes effect immediately after the command completes.

-The above example will result in a minimal configuration of Edge Data Store.
-It will only support [OMF](xref:omfQuickStart) and [SDS](xref:sdsQuickStart) operations using REST.
+The above example results in a minimal configuration of Edge Data Store.
+It only supports [OMF](xref:omfQuickStart) and [SDS](xref:sdsQuickStart) operations using REST.
 No egress is configured, so no data will be forwarded to either [OCS](xref:ocsEgressQuickStart) or [PI Web API](xref:piEgressQuickStart).

-### Maximum Edge Data Store Configuration
+### Configure maximum Edge Data Store

 The following JSON file represents maximal configuration of an Edge Data Store.
-There are Modbus and Opc Ua components, and egress is configured to send to both PI Web API and OCS.
+There are Modbus TCP and OPC UA components, and egress is configured to send to both PI Web API and OCS.
 If a system were configured with this JSON file.
 In this example both operational data (namespace = default) and diagnostic data for the system and the adapters (namespace = diagnostics).

 ```json
 {